gohugoio/hugo/content/en/templates/shortcode-templates.md

 Shortcodes are a means to consolidate templating into small, reusable snippets that you can embed directly inside your content.

 {{% note %}}
-Hugo also ships with built-in shortcodes for common use cases.
+Hugo also ships with embedded shortcodes for common use cases.
 (See [Content Management: Shortcodes](/content-management/shortcodes/).)
 {{% /note %}}

 ## Create custom shortcodes

-Hugo's built-in shortcodes cover many common, but not all, use cases.
+Hugo's embedded shortcodes cover many common, but not all, use cases.
 Luckily, Hugo provides the ability to easily create custom shortcodes to meet your website's needs.

 {{< youtube Eu4zSaKOY4A >}}